alikaraw/teamChangerManager_csgoPlugin/README.md

 The plugin helps you manage the change team function in the game.
 Originally posted [here](https://forums.alliedmods.net/showthread.php?t=317424).

 ## Features
-* Disable the join message for each team
+* Disable the join message for each team separately
-* Disable the ability to join each
+* Disable the ability to join each team separately
 * Add cooldown to team changing
-* Disable all team joins

 ## ConVars
 |Name| Description|